TulaseeSubrrahmanyem/ApexPlusTest/README.md

 The application can be deployed to any platform such as  Netlify and render for backend .
 Follow the platform-specific deployment instructions to deploy the application.

+This is the project link https://apextest.netlify.app/ with the actual URL of your GitHub repository.
+This way, users can easily access your repository to clone the project.
+Let me know if you need further assistance!
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Replace https://apextest.netlify.app/ with the actual URL of your GitHub repository.
-This way, users can easily access your repository to clone the project.
-Let me know if you need further assistance!